qianchencug/DIUHMI/README.md

 The k of cube, Case A and Case B are 50, 60, and 60, respectively.

+If you have additional questions, please contact chen_qian@cug.edu.cn or geyunfeng@cug.edu.cn.

 Note: The MATLAB version we use is R2022b.